Are you struggling to get motivated and unable to lose weight? Does it feel like you’ve tried everything with no results?! It is discouraging at best.

 STEP 2 – Accept yourself (and your body) with compassion and loving-kindness.

 Now that you have a new way of looking at yourself, it’s time to give yourself the gift of emotional freedom.
 Before you mindlessly start eating, stop and take a few deep breaths.
 Ask yourself, “What am I feeling?” or “What unpleasant emotion am I trying to avoid or cover over with eating?”

 Just by identifying an emotion, the built-up energy will dissipate.
 Allow yourself to feel what you’re feeling.
 Gently send compassion to whatever you're feeling.
 Open your heart.

 As the energy reintegrates, listen carefully.
-An emotion often reveals an action that will help you step into your power more fully in the future.
-For example, “Have an honest talk with your friend” or “Let go of blame and ask for what you need.” or “Slow down before you agree to a commitment next time, it’s okay to say no.” Take note and plan to act differently at the next opportunity.
+An emotion often reveals an action that will help you step into your authentic power more fully in the future.
+For example, a few promptings you might hear from your emotions could be: “Have an honest talk with your friend” or “Let go of blame and ask for what you need.” or “Slow down before you agree to a commitment next time, it’s okay to say no.” Take note and plan to act differently at the next opportunity.

 Now on a practical note:

 STEP 3 – Before eating, sit down, calm your mind, and relax your body.